MandyHenderson/BizBenchmark/README.md

 #### 7. For Consultant task - Financial Document Analysis.
 The used dataset is the EDTSUM dataset

+**Data Structure:**
+- ID: a unique identifier for each instance.
+- Specific instruction: a constant instruction string, requiring the model to perform abstractive summarization on the given text.
+- Text: a text containing complete financial press releases or business documents.
+- Answer: The condensed summary of the original text, highlighting core events, key entities, and main motivations.

 **Statistics:**
 It contains 2000 records.